 What is food crime?

-Food Crime involves serious and intentional dishonestly that impacts on the safety or authenticity of food, drink or animal feed.
+Food crime involves serious and intentional dishonesty that impacts the safety or authenticity of food, drink or animal feed.
 The techniques used in food crime are:

 As a consumer, you can play a part along with food businesses and industry, regulators and law enforcement, in ensuring food in Scotland is safe and authentic.